Prasanna004/noncanonical-nglyco-pipeline/README.md

 # Associated Manuscript

-**Expanding the N-glycoproteome: Identification of novel non-canonical N-glycosylation sites in existing datasets using a bioinformatics approach**
+**Expanding the N-glycoproteome: Identification of non-canonical N-glycosylation sites in existing datasets using a bioinformatics approach**

 **Journal:** Clinical Proteomics